-New York’s most daring form of interactive theatre
+New York’s most daring form of interactive theatre handed control to an audience member.

 Role